-Staff will also utilise Appendix D Curriculum and Appendix E Curriculum Resources and Support Products on the NYSCP website: NYSCP Safeguarding Campaigns and <a href="NYSC
+Staff will also utilise Appendix D Curriculum and Appendix E Curriculum Resources and Support Products on the NYSCP website: NYSCP Safeguarding Campaigns and NYSCP Young People and Consent, as appropriate.

 All teaching staff are familiar with UKCCIS guidance around the dangers of Sexting.
 During Internet Safety Week and as necessary throughout the year teaching staff will plan lessons / assemblies to address the contents of 'Education for a Connected World A framework to equip children and young people for digital life'.